-Although the TOE used in the developer testing is a model of several MFPs that are identified in the ST, their difference is printing speed; their Security Functions are identical.
+Although the TOE used in the developer testing is a model of several MFPs that are identified in the ST, other models are OEM products of the MFP used in the testing.
+They are the same models but have different product names, or they only have a difference in printing speed; their Security Functions are identical.

-As mentioned above, the evaluator judged that the model of "RICOH Pro 8120S" selected as the target for the developer testing is consistent with the descriptions in the ST and covers the TOE configurations identified in the ST. The evaluator also judged that the developer testing was performed in the same TOE testing environment as the TOE configuration identified in this ST.
+As mentioned above, the evaluator judged that the model of "Ricoh Pro 8100S" selected as the target for the developer testing is consistent with the descriptions in the ST and covers the TOE configurations identified in the ST. The evaluator also judged that the developer testing was performed in the same TOE testing environment as the TOE configuration identified in this ST.

-(2) Summary of the Developer Testing

-A summary of the developer testing is as follows.

-(a) Developer Testing Outline

-An outline of the developer testing is as follows.
+- (2) Summary of the Developer Testing A summary of the developer testing is as follows. - (a) Developer Testing Outline An outline of the developer testing is as follows.